 Conclusion

 The bottom line is that if players want to become consistent winners and beat the casino, they should strive for small returns rather than big ones.
-It is worth mentioning that their bankroll plays a crucial role as their loss limits and win goals are determined according to it.
+It is worth mentioning that their bankroll plays a crucial role, as their loss limits and win goals are based on it.

-If players don’t have enough money to withstand the game’s variance, they should refrain from going to the casino as they are doomed to a certain loss.
-The expected return and ROI change according to the game rules and its variations and this is the reason why they should pay extra attention to them prior to sitting at a table.
+If players don’t have enough money to withstand the game’s variance, they should refrain from going to the casino, as they are doomed to a certain loss.
+The expected return and ROI change according to the game rules and its variations, which is why they should pay extra attention to them prior to sitting at a table.